Second Battle of Guararapes

-The Second Battle of Guararapes was the second and decisive battle in a conflict called the Pernambucana Insurrection, between Dutch and Portuguese forces in February 1649 at Jaboatão dos Guararapes in Pernambuco.
+The Second Battle of Guararapes was the second and decisive battle in the Insurrection of Pernambuco between Dutch and Portuguese forces in February 1649 at Jaboatão dos Guararapes in Pernambuco.
 The defeat convinced the Dutch "that the Portuguese were formidable opponents, something which they had hitherto refused to concede."
 The Dutch still retained a presence in Brazil until 1654 and a treaty was signed in 1661.

 Background

 Facing an uprising by the Portuguese planters in Dutch Brazil and having concluded a Peace Treaty with the Spanish in 1647, the Dutch sent an expeditionary force to Brazil, consisting of 41 ships with 6000 men.
 This expeditionary force arrived late in Recife (Mauritsstad) and faced numerous problems.
 In April 1648, the Portuguese routed the expeditionary force at the First Battle of Guararapes, fought outside Recife.

 History

-The Dutch forces, led by Colonel Brinck, left Recife on February 17, 1649, and fought the Portuguese at Guararapes Plain on February 19.
+The Dutch forces, led by Colonel Brinck, left Recife on 17 February 1649, and fought the Portuguese at Guararapes Plain on 19 February.
 Though the Dutch West India Company fielded a larger, better equipped force, they suffered morale problems as most of their army was made up of mercenaries from Europe (primarily Germany) who felt no real passion for the war in Brazil, as opposed to the Natives and Portuguese settlers who considered Brazil to be their home and were fighting for a patriotic cause.
 The Dutch force were also unused to fighting in the dense jungle and humid conditions of the country, wearing thick, brightly coloured European clothing and heavy metal armour which inhibited their dexterity.
 Contemporary accounts describe Dutch troops at the battle as "pale and sickly".
 The Dutch army at Guararapes were armed with pikes, cannons, and an assortment of bladed weapons.
 It is thought by historians that the use of short blades by the Dutch was an attempt to imitate previously successful Portuguese weaponry and tactics.

 The Portuguese force was made up of an assortment of natives, blacks, and whites who knew, and had experience fighting in, the difficult Brazilian terrain.
 They weakened Dutch troops with fusillades of musketfire from behind trees, and then charged with mêlée weapons.

 The Dutch had expected the enemy to march down the well established coastal roads, and thus formed a line of defence covering these roads.
 However, the Portuguese force used a series of minor trails to reach Pernambuco, appearing out of the wetlands to the west and Guararapes Hills (from which the battle derived its name) and flanking the Dutch.
 After several hours of fighting, the Dutch retreated northwards to Recife, leaving their artillery behind.
 Following the Dutch retreat, the Portuguese army marched into Pernambuco.